Strangemother/Polyclass.js/readme.md

 ### Developers

 Don't spend time caring for your _base styles_.
-Use a declarative naming convension for your class names for easy to document, easy to integrate core styles, and less bytes to download.
+Use a declarative naming convention for your class names for easy to document, easy to integrate core styles, and less bytes to download.

 ### Vendors